crelies/FireTVKit/README.md

 ## FireTVManager

-In the following code example you will see how to discover and get the available FireTVs using a `FireTVManager` instance and control the built-in media player using a `PlayerService` instance.
+In the following code example you will see how to discover and get the available FireTVs using a `FireTVManager` instance.
+You can control the built-in media player of a FireTV using a `PlayerService` instance.

 ```swift
 import AmazonFling